 The Federal ITC (Investment Tax Credit) is a tax credit from the federal government that can be applied to the purchase of a solar system for either residential solar installation (Section 25D) or commercial and utility solar installation (Section 48).
-In 2020, the current ITC credit for eligible solar installation projects is 26%.
+In 2020, the ITC credit for eligible solar installation projects is 26% (extended until 2022).

 The benefit of this credit is that it will help shorten the payback period and substantially reduce interest costs.
 For example, if buying with a loan, the ITC can reduce the interest cost over the life of the loan by paying down the principal early.
 If the system is paid in cash, the ITC becomes an immediate return on investment (ROI).